-Several other federal laws, regulations, and Executive Orders have been established to manage cultural resources, including the Archaeological and Historic Resources Preservation Act (ARPA) the Native American Graves Protection and Repatriation Act (NAGPRA) of 1990 Executive Order (EO) 13007, Sacred Sites; EO 13175, Consultation and Coordination with Indian Tribal Governments; and the Annotated American Indian and Alaska Native Policy (1999).
+Several other federal laws, regulations, and Executive Orders have been established to manage cultural resources, including the Archaeological and Historic Resources Preservation Act (ARPA) of 1974, 1978, and 1979, and the Native American Graves Protection and Repatriation Act (NAGPRA) of 1990.
+In addition, coordination and consultation with Tribes must occur in accordance with the above laws and implementing regulations as well as Executive Order (EO) 13007, Sacred Sites; EO 13175, Consultation and Coordination with Indian Tribal Governments; and the DoD requirements relating to the Annotated American Indian and Alaska Native Policy (1999),.
 This policy requires an assessment through consultation of the effect of proposed DoD actions that could significantly affect Tribal resources, Tribal rights, and Indian lands before decisions are made by the respective services.

 Management of cultural resources on Fort Benning is an ongoing effort and will be accomplished via compliance with applicable cultural resource laws and regulations, and the Installation's Integrated Cultural Resources Management Plan (ICRMP), per Army Regulation 200-4 and DoD Instruction 4715.3.
 The ICRMP provides guidance for implementation of the Army's cultural resources management policy, as prescribed in Army Regulation 200-4, Cultural Resources Management, and includes both an internal Army management plan (integrating the entirety of the cultural resources program with ongoing mission activities over a 5-year planning period) and a Historic Property Component (an extractable portion of the plan that provides for the management and treatment of historic properties).
-The ICRMP allows for ready identification of potential conflicts between the Installation's mission and the cultural resources management (CRM) program.
-The ICRMP provides Fort Benning with a guide to assess what the Installation should be doing to ensure compliance with historic preservation laws and regulations and with the tools to measure progress towards achieving the objectives outlined in the management section of the ICRMP.
+The ICRMP allows for ready identification of potential conflicts between the Installation's mission and the cultural resources management (CRM) program The ICRMP provides Fort Benning with a guide to assess what the Installation should be doing to ensure compliance with historic preservation laws and regulations and with the tools to measure progress towards achieving the objectives outlined in the management section of the ICRMP.